-II.
-Machines Better "Isolate" The Muscle:
+2. Machines Better "Isolate" The Muscle

 The body is not an isolated unit!
 Let me make that clear: The body is not an isolated unit!
 For movement to take place around any single joint, ancillary and complimentary muscles must contract in order to provide stabilization.

 Take for example bicep curls: For the biceps to raise the forearm, the deltoids and muscles of the rotator cuff must contract in order to keep the upper arm connected to the shoulder socket.
-The muscles of our bodies are designed and adapted to work with one another - not separately.
+The muscles of our bodies are designed and adapted to work with one another—not separately.

-III.
-Machines Are More Effective:
+3. Machines Are More Effective

 Machines require little use of stabilizer and local core muscles in contrast to those recruited when performing a similar movement using free weights.
 Take for example the isolated bicep curl machine.
 This exercise trains your biceps but does not force you to stabilize your torso by contracting the local and global core in the same way that performing a set of standing dumbbell curls does.